Generic selectors

 • can’t complete your course in the maximum time while enrolled in a normal study load.

 All students who fail to meet academic progression requirements for the first time are sent a notice.
-The notice requires participation in Staying on Track program activities that are designed to help you improve results.
-These activities might include consulting with an adviser, attending a seminar, or referral to an appropriate support service.
-We recommend you take this notice seriously and participate in Staying on Track.
+The notice encourages students to contact an adviser to help you improve results, unless you are at risk of not completing your degree in time, in which case you must consult an adviser.
+We recommend you take this notice seriously and participate in any activities as required.

-If you are listed on the academic progression register for a second time, what happens next will depend on your course:
+If you are listed on the academic progression register for a second time, you will be issued an academic caution.
+This caution means you have not met progression requirements for your course.

-If you appear on the academic progression register for a third time (or a second time in the case of degrees of two years or less) you will be asked to show good cause as to why you should be allowed to re-enrol.
+If you appear on the academic progression register for a third time, you will be asked to Show Good Cause as to why you should be allowed to re-enrol.

-• can’t complete your course within the maximum time while enrolled in a normal study load.
+• are unable to meet the course requirements within the maximum time limit while carrying a full-time study load

 Being asked to Show Good Cause does not mean you are automatically excluded.
 You remain enrolled in your degree until after you submit your response and an outcome is provided, or until all appeal options are exhausted.

-To ‘show good cause’ means to give a reason or explanation for not meeting your progress requirements.
+To ‘Show Good Cause’ means to give a good reason or explanation for not meeting your progress requirements.
 This often includes circumstances beyond your reasonable control such as serious ill health issues or injury, pressure of employment due to financial hardship or carer responsibilities, housing instability and other serious welfare issues.

-Showing good cause also includes demonstrating reasonable prospects of meeting your progression requirements in the next semester.
+Showing ‘good cause’ also means demonstrating reasonable prospects of meeting your progression requirements in the next semester.
 The University may take into account your previous student record and study at other institutions to demonstrate you are capable of meeting your progress requirements.

 5 steps to showing good cause